bandanaprakash/Bharat_Intern/README.md

 * OpenCV – This OpenCV library is an open-source library mainly focused on image processing and handling.

 * Tensorflow – This is an open-source library that is used to achieve complex functionalities with single lines of code.

+**CONCLUSION:**
+The Codsoft Data Science Internship has been an enriching experience, providing me with the skills and knowledge to tackle real-world data challenges.
+I am grateful for the opportunity to contribute to meaningful projects and look forward to applying these skills in future endeavors.

+Connect with me on [LinkedIn](www.linkedin.com/in/bandanaprakash) and explore my GitHub repositories for a detailed look into each project.
+Thank you, [Bharat Intern](www.linkedin.com/company/bharat-intern), for this incredible learning journey!